tywalch/electrodb/README.md

 The two-dimensional array returned by batch get most easily used when deconstructed into two variables, in the above case: `results` and `unprocessed`.

 The `results` array are records that were returned DynamoDB as `Responses` on the BatchGet query.
-They will appear in the same format as ElectroDB queries.
+They will appear in the same format as other ElectroDB queries.

 Elements of the `unprocessed` array are unlike results received from a query.
 Instead of containing all the attributes of a record, an unprocessed record only includes the facets defined in the Table Index.
-This is in keeping with DynamoDB's practice of returning back only Keys in the case of unprocessed records.
+This is in keeping with DynamoDB's practice of returning only Keys in the case of unprocessed records.
 For convenience, ElectroDB will return these keys as facets but you can pass the [query option](#query-options) `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.

 ### Delete Method
 Provide all Table Index facets in an object to the `delete` method to delete a record.